acquia/acquia-cms-project/README.md

-# Acquia CMS
+# Acquia CMS Composer Template

-An opinionated implementation of Drupal 9 tailored for creating full-featured websites with low or no coding required.
+Acquia CMS is an opinionated implementation of Drupal 9 tailored for creating full-featured websites with low or no code required.

 # Environment Requirements